cloud8421/claudio-ortolina.org/content/posts/teaching-elixir.md

 This need creates a very mild tension between our style of error handling compared to existing literature and community examples around applications that are run directly by the same developers who write them.

 For example, it's much better for us to produce a single line error log with a specific name we understand compared to a more verbose stack trace, because it facilitates communication with the customer.

+## Conclusion

+I often hear the argument that "it's difficult to hire Elixir developers".
+In my experience, once you have 2 reasonably knowledgeable engineers, you can stop searching for already trained developers and expand the search to developers willing to learn the language.
+With some care around the onboarding process, it's possible to successfully train a new developer every 2-3 months with a very reasonable impact on the rest of the team.